HaritzPuerto/code-prompting/README.md

 # Diverse Chain of Thought (DCoT) Website

-This is the repository that contains source code for the [Diverse Chain of Thought Website](https://nerfies.github.io).
+This is the repository that contains source code for the [Code Prompting Website](https://haritzpuerto.github.io/code-prompting/).

 This website is based on [Nerfies](https://nerfies.github.io).